Sehrentos/nodejs-game-server/README.md

 ## Future Plans
  - Improve safety.
+ - Add more features:
+   - Items and equipment
+   - Skills/spells
+   - Etc.
  - When the server-side is at the stable ground, start improving the client-side with Phaser or other game engine library.
  - Improve the README and documentation.